-City Symphonies is Returning to the Hub!
+City Symphonies Will Be Returning to The Hub!

 City Symphonies is a unique opportunity to experience the global phenomenon created by composer Tod Machover and the MIT Media Lab.
 Since 2013, Machover and his team have worked with the citizens of cities in North America, Europe and Australia (with Asia and Africa to follow!) to create massively collaborative sonic portraits using traditional musical elements as well as the special sounds, that make each place unique.
 Visionary technologies developed at the Media Lab allow anyone to contribute audio, video, original compositions, voices and more, and to help shape the feel and story of each “symphony” through a new kind of collective creativity.